PolymerElements/iron-dropdown/README.md

 ##&lt;iron-dropdown&gt;

-`<iron-dropdown>` is a generalized element that is useful when you have hidden content (`.dropdown-content`) that is revealed due to some change in state that should cause it to do so.
+`<iron-dropdown>` is a generalized element that is useful when you have hidden content (`dropdown-content`) that is revealed due to some change in state that should cause it to do so.

 Note that this is a low-level element intended to be used as part of other